ktchu/Math-Puzzle-Web/puzzles/EvHnJABhzHU5aG3xn3cL5p.md

 ## Balanced Circular Sums

-Simplify the following "circular" sums to an expression involving at most one trigonometric function with argument less than $\frac{\pi}{2}$ (e.g., $\cos \frac{3 \pi}{7}$ or
+Simplify the following "circular" sums to expressions involving at most one trigonometric function with argument less than $\frac{\pi}{2}$ (e.g., $\cos \frac{3 \pi}{7}$ or
 $\sin \frac{\pi}{7}$).